1 Comments:

 I lived in that neighborhood, and in that house, through several distinct stages of my life.
 I watched the Beatles on TV that fateful Sunday night in February of 1964.
 I sewed my first prom dress in the basement of that house.
 I sat on the porch in summertime with my parents and pretended to be a grown up, as we sipped coffee and watched traffic go by through the screen of shrubbery.
 I had my last childhood illness in that house – mumps - contracted just days before I was to have my tonsils out, to prevent the constant sore throats of winter.
 Afterwards, though, I never had another sore throat and so, have my tonsils still.

+I learned to drive in that house.
+I learned to type on an old Royal typewriter in that house.
+I learned about budgets and checkbooks and interest rates from my dad in that house.
+I fell in love while living in that house, and wept my broken heart into my pillow there as well.
+And went to school wearing mourning black the day after my high school boyfriend broke up with me.
 That house was made for decorating at holiday time.
 It had a long wide staircase with newel post at the base.
 It had a wide foyer with a jeweled oriental rug spread across its floors.
 We always had gloriously pretty Christmas trees, for the ceilings were high and the rooms were spacious.
 And one Christmas, just before I moved away, Daddy bought a lovely Grandfather Clock.
 It was a slick dark brown wood with a little ornamental fence around the top, behind which they kept the key.
 The clock face was neither too elaborate nor plain.
 The moon phases marched across its forehead and there were pretty scrolls etched into its cheeks, but it wasn’t gaudy.
 Its melody was the Westminster Chimes and it sang "O Lord our God/Be Thou our guide/That by thy help/No foot may slide."
 It chimed the quarter hours and bonged out the hour 24 times a day.
 It required winding once a week - three different weights had to be lifted.
 It’s only worked this past year if I was visiting, for neither parent is strong enough, or even tall enough any more, to reach the key on its ledge.

 This is the one piece of furniture from my parents’ house that I would like to own, but it’s also a high end thing that will bring a good price.
 I can’t afford to buy it outright even if I had a place to put it right now, and we want this sale to generate as much as possible so that Dad can live in the maximum comfort and ease.
 Things are just things, even if they are precious things.
 People are more precious, which makes saying goodbye to that clock a lot easier.